silversquirl/vsg/README.md

     git submodule add https://github.com/vktec/vsg.git
     ln -s vsg/vsg.py build.py

+Now, install vsg's dependencies.
+You _can_ do it with a virtualenv, but for the purposes of this README, we'll just do it as a user-level PyPi installation:

+    pip3 install --user -U -r ./vsg/requirements.txt

 Now put configuration in `config.py` and write a template in `template.py`.
 Feel free to look at `example/template.py` for reference.